robots-make-art-too/EECS_1720/README.md

 ## what's new

+### AS OF MARCH 31 -- I have moved _all_ code (not including today yet) and lecture notes we have done during lecture, quizzes, lab projects, and from the GroupProject folder where I updated the AR code, all is now copied to the `live_code/` and `Lecture_notes_to_review/` folders in our main `EECS_1720` repo.

+---

 ### ~As of `9pm EST` Feb 14~ Some updates as of 22 02 2022  < YOLO it's a palindrome date 22 | 02 | 20 | 22

 I am going through the repo to update any files that need updating or to add any lecture notes.
 Also note the following last week before reading week plan.